tarlepp/symfony-flex-backend/doc/TESTING.md

 * [PHPUnit](https://phpunit.de/)

 Note that this project does not use simple phpunit as does Symfony by default.
-So don't try to run `./bin/phpunit` command, because that does not exists.
+So don't try to run `./bin/phpunit` command, because that does not exist.

 ### Commands to run tests